zyang01/zyang01.github.io/_posts/2025-03-11-on-legislature.md

 You can find more details on my blog HeSaidLove.com.
 I faithfully and truthfully documented my 170-day journey through 270+ posts.
 You will also find the draft manifesto for a new political party I intend to launch shortly in the United Kingdom.

-I believe I'm supposed to bring you the following message.
+<span id="shouting-love">I believe I'm supposed to bring you the following message.</span>

 Love is the greatest sacrifice one is willing to make.
 Just ask any father what they are willing to sacrifice for their child.